-What Health Plans Need to Know About CMS Star Ratings
+What health plans need to know about CMS Star Ratings

 Health plans that have at least four stars have a major advantage when it comes to marketing.
 They can market their business year-round without worrying about open-enrollment periods.
 Not to mention that beneficiaries can switch to these plans at any time.

 It’s in a health plan’s best interest to ensure that they achieve the highest Star Rating possible.
-A rating can directly be affected by community pharmacists working with health plan members, in fact, a recent study shows that 80% of Star Ratings are directly influenced by medication therapy.
+A rating can directly be affected by clinical pharmacists working with health plan members, in fact, a recent study shows that 80% of Star Ratings are directly influenced by medication therapy.

-How Star Ratings Are Calculated
+How Star Ratings are calculated

 A Star Rating is calculated for each measure based on information collected from multiple sources, including CAHPS, HEDIS, HOS, IRE, and CTM.
 These individual Star Ratings are then taken and averaged to generate a single rating.

 For health plans, it’s important to note which individual ratings can move the needle the most.
 For example, CMS increased the weight of experience/complaints and access measures from a weight of 2 to 4.
 This is very significant since the weights were just increased to 2 from 1.5 in 2020.
 Previously, the highest weight was a 3, so CMS places substantial emphasis on member experience.

 This change means a pharmacist can impact member experience and the perception of their plan significantly – which ultimately impacts the overall Star Rating.

 Star Rating is determined based on 39 different metrics.
 Standalone Part D prescription plans are evaluated based on 12 performance metrics.
 Included in the evaluation of both plans are 5 additional metrics, all of which are related to medication utilization.